10/28/2024

 CFO

-Q3 is always a little bit lower due to the summer period, but we have vacations and so on.
+Q3 is always a little bit lower due to the summer period that we have vacations and so on.
 But you shouldn't expect a big increase compared to last year.
-The increase is more or less the same compared to Q4 next year.
+The increase is more or less the same compared to Q4 last year.

 speaker